 “Peter Colaco’s Bangalore” is little book containing several light essays and entertaining anecdotes about Bangalore by Peter Colaco.
 The book is richly illustrated with water-color sketches by Paul Fernandes (who has created great posters like “Bang, Bang, Bangalore” and the “Shine Boards” series).
 The book contains “a century of tales from City and Cantonment”, told many a time using the stories of members of the P. G. D’Souza clan, of which the author represents the third generation.

-[2011-04-17] “The Visual Display of Quantitative Information”
+[2011-04-17] “The Visual Display Of Quantitative Information”

 “The Visual Display of Quantitative Information” is Edward Tufte's classic book on the principles behind creating effective data graphics.
 This is the area where graphic design and statistics meet to present a lot of information in a manner that readily provides viewers valuable insights, without them having to wade through and analyze a swarm of numbers.
 Charts, graphs and other visualizations of data fall into this category.
 With the vast amount of data created these days, effective analyses of these data using statistics and digestible presentation of these analyses using graphics become very important.

 I picked up “Benaami”, a debut novel by Anish Sarkar, despite having read a brutal review by Rrishi Raote in Business Standard because the author happens to be a friend of a good friend.
-There are many positive reviews of the book for sure (e.g. this one or this one), but I'm afraid I'll have to side with Rrishi on this one.
+There are many positive reviews of the book for sure (e.g. this one), but I'm afraid I'll have to side with Rrishi on this one.

 “Superfreakonomics” by Steven Levitt and Stephen Dubner is a sequel to their successful book Freakonomics.
 Like that book, this one too uses some of the principles from economics to answer a number of questions pertaining to our lives.
 If you enjoyed that book, this book is more of the same, though much less interesting in my honest opinion.
 Of course, this could well be due to the number of books that have been published since the original book came out and that explore very similar topics.